Director Disqualification: what do I need to know?

-If an application is made to the court for a disqualification order against you, you will have the chance to respond to the case and provide a written statement of truth.
+If an application is made to the court for a disqualification order against you, you will have the chance to respond to the case and provide written evidence.
 Again, it is recommended that you seek professional legal advice in drafting this document as it is your chance to explain the situation and defend the Insolvency Service’s allegations.

 “If your company has gone into insolvent liquidation, and is selected for investigation by the Insolvency Service, the investigator allocated to your case is likely to send a fairly generic questionnaire about the demise of the company, then more specific follow up questions.
 Whilst it is tempting to bury your head in the sand, it is important to cooperate with the investigator, and respond to requests in a timely manner.
 In the event a directors disqualification claim is made, your responses are likely to be exhibited by the Secretary of State, so you want to give a good impression to the judge who will be reading them.

 In many cases there are thousands of pages of potentially relevant documents and emails, which can be overwhelming.
 Ask for more time if you need it, to locate, digest and take advice on the documents.
 The Secretary of State has a deadline of 3 years from the date of the liquidation to issue a directors disqualification claim, so the Insolvency Service will be flexible on timing if they can be.